simplykeerthana/MalURL-Detection/README.md

 - The training dataset contains a comma separated list of urls and it's label whether good or bad.
 The training dataset was found online on a github repo.

+Todo list
+- need to finish prediction part with sample malicious urls
+- create a webaapp.

 Major Goals:

 1. Create a webapp, maybe using streamlit or flask and host it on GCP.